-Historic Quarter of colonial city Valparaiso is World Heritage site.
-This former very important port was a stop for ships exploring and supplying west coast of Americas before opening Panama Canal in 1914.
-The well preserved historical district gives you an insight how it looked in the world 100 years ago at the beginning of international trade and globalization.
+The historic Quarter of colonial city Valparaiso is a World Heritage site.
+This former very important port was a stop for ships exploring and supplying the west coast of the Americas before opening the Panama Canal in 1914.
+The well-preserved historical district gives you an insight into how it looked in the world 100 years ago at the beginning of international trade and globalization.

 Did you learn something new about Chile?
 Let us know, what was the most interesting.